 Speaker - Panicos Demetriades, former Governor of the Central Bank of Cyprus during the country's bailout in 2013, examines the role of the ECB and its adoption of these new powers, which have led to legal and political challenges, high level resignations and the controversial removal of central bankers from their posts without due process.
 Demetriades argues that at a time when stability and action are needed to secure the future of the euro, the very foundations of the Euro-system are being eroded, namely its ability to act independently.

-Chair - Kathleen Tyson from Granularity Limited.
+Chair - Kathleen Tyson, Chief Executive of Granularity Limited.

 Panellist - Joe Zammit-Lucia is co-Founder and Trustee of Radix - the think tank for the radical centre.
 Formerly a business executive, entrepreneur, angel investor and leadership advisor to senior managers, his particular interest is the intersection between politics, business and finance.

 Registration and drinks